Kristina01111000/lavendersite/README.md

-she will email me exact wordage, add a link to homepage saying join us, right below the our story button in the our story section send invoice for the rest of the year, 15 $ for 8 months consider using square instead of paypal/woocommerce or linking it together, get back to her on that next year she will have a digital file for all of the plants (images of plants are her plants, not from other places)
+she will email me exact wordage, add a link to homepage saying join us, right below the our story button in the our story section consider using square instead of paypal/woocommerce or linking it together, get back to her on that next year she will have a digital file for all of the plants (images of plants are her plants, not from other places)